B. U. Goniometer (B.U.G.) Laboratory

 Spectrograph.
 A single-grating spectrograph (Oriel Corp.
 FICS/Linespec system) is also available to document the characteristics of each sample.
 Spectral coverage is 400-1000nm with spectral resolutions of ~6nm.

 CCD Camera System.
-In the past, a Panasonic CCD color video camera is used to capture images of the surface with resolutions as high as 60um (15um pixels) at a 1cm FOV.
+In the past, a Panasonic CCD color video camera was used to capture images of the surface with resolutions as high as 60um (15um pixels) at a 1cm FOV.
 That system has passed on and we now use binocular microscopes equipped with digital cameras to document the samples.

-Example: JSC Mars-1 Analog Soil
+JSC Mars-1 Analog Soil